HHLie/Prac-6-EEE3095S/README.md

 # Prac 6 EEE3095S
-#TCP and Webserver git repo
+TCP and Webserver git repo.
-LXXHSI007 & VBNREE001
+LXXHSI007 & VBNREE001.

 Below is a sped up video of the 6 functions: